hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 * decrease duration needed for single production steps by eliminating the need to code and by increasing the efficiency by using transparent multithreading

 **Parts reflecting this:**
-* Comprehensability and changability through **dataflow architecture** with nodes and connections
+* Comprehensibility and changeability through **dataflow architecture** with nodes and connections
 * automatic and transparent multithreading by using **Intel TBB** and **"slicing"** (splitting large operations in multiple small ones)
 * making changes instantly visible with the **live preview**